 What is servant leadership?

 Servant leadership as a term first appeared in an essay written by an AT&T executive named Robert Greenleaf.
-Greenleaf asserted that an organization run on the premise of servant-first leadership could be highly effective and productive.
+Greenleaf asserted that an organization with servant-first leadership could be highly effective and productive.

 Servant leaders help others become better leaders.